cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

       Add three more ``get_observations`` tasks for each of the remaining weather stations.

-      You will need the codes for the other three weather stations, which are:
+      You will need the API key and the site codes for the other three weather stations, which are:

       * Camborne - ``3808``
       * Shetland - ``3005``